Chai Cookies

 • In a medium mixing bowl, combine flour, baking soda, salt, cinnamon, and ground chai masala.
 Whisk until combined well.

-• Fold in the flour mixture to the wet ingredients and combine with a spatula until just mixed.
+• Fold in the flour mixture to the wet ingredients with a spatula until just mixed.

 • Cover the bowl and refrigerate for 15-20 minutes.
 This will prevent the cookie from spreading flat.